 • Mold

-Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can lower other issues linked to low indoor air quality.
-These involve:
+Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can reduce other troubles associated with bad indoor air quality.
+These entail:

 • Headaches